christoffellis/NEAT-Visualize/README.md

 - Make the input node descriptions fit better
 - Add output note descriptions
 - Add logic for sorting and placing the hidden layer nodes better
+- Add feature for saving as PNG or JPEG